Pet Circle

 While the jury is still out on whether dogs suffer from true clinical depression in the same way as humans do, we do know that dogs can display behavioural changes consistent with our experience of depression.
 Because we have to rely on our pooch's behaviour and body language to do the talking, it's difficult to tell without a little detective work whether their behaviour is a result of true depression, or a response to another medical issue.

-Causes of depression in dogs
+Causes of Depression in Dogs

 Signs of depression in dogs